Department: Pathobiology and Population Sciences

 Stear M. J., Belch A., Donskow-Schmelter K., Fitton L. A., Innocent G. T., Ishikane C., Mateus A., Murphy L., Rennie K., Smith A. and Sayers G. Detection of genes with moderate effects on disease resistance using ovine mhc and resistance to nematodes as an example.
 Veterinary Immunology and Immunopathology 2007, Vol 120, Issues 1-2, 15 November 2007, Pages 3-9

 Ana is currently involved with BVetMed undergraduate teaching and is leader of the Pre-Harvest Risk Management (Year 3) and Meat Hygiene and Inspection (Year 4) strands.
-She is also leading abattoir rotations.
-She also provides supervision to ECVPH residents, undergraduate and MSc students.
+Futhermore, she is involved in the organisation and delivery of VPH teaching during rotations of BVetMed4 and final year.
+Ana is director for the European College of Veterinary Public Health (ECVPH) training programme at the RVC and provides supervision to ECVPH residents.
+She is currently part of both the Credentials and Exams committees of the ECVPH.
+She also tutors and supervises research undertaken by BVetMed undergraduate and MSc students.

 People: Barbara Haesler, Jonathan Rushton, Houda Bennani, Ana Mateus, Maria Garza Valles, Timothée Vergne, Camilla Benfield, Richard Kock, Marianne Carson, Kevin Queenan, Laura Craighead, Emi Takahashi